-Having gotten his breakthrough exhibiting work in Damien Hirst’s infamous Freeze exhibition, Mat Collishaw is a key member of the Young British Artists.
-Throughout his career, Collishaw’s work has been exhibited across the world, from New York to Istanbul.
-However, it is his latest exhibition in the Djanogly Gallery that is a homecoming of sorts for Collishaw, for Nottingham marks the city of his birth, with the artist remarking how “It’s amazing to be back in Nottingham making an exhibition, particularly on this scale because it’s quite ambitious.
-I probably haven’t shown here since thirty years ago when I showed my foundation show in Trent”.
+His latest exhibition in the Djanogly Gallery is a homecoming of sorts as Nottingham is the city of his birth.
+He told us: “It’s amazing to be back in Nottingham making an exhibition, particularly on this scale because it’s quite ambitious.
+I probably haven’t shown here since my foundation-year exhibition at Trent thirty years ago.”

-Collishaw’s works are renowned for tackling contemporary issues through the use of breath-taking imagery and captivating installations.
-Fascinated by the simultaneous deceptive and alluring qualities of imagery, Collishaw has a tendency to combine Victorian pre-animation techniques with modern technological developments to challenge topics of moral ambiguity.
-In reference to this use of technology, Collishaw states how he uses it “because it’s the currency that we use.
+Collishaw is renowned for tackling contemporary issues through his breathtaking use of lens-based imagery and captivating installations.
+Fascinated by the power of the image in contemporary culture, as well as in art history, and its ability to attract and deceive, he frequently combines old and new technologies to explore areas of moral ambiguity.
+When questioned why this is such a feature of his work he replied: “because it’s the currency that we use.
 We’re surrounded by technology and it’s an integral part of our lives”.

-However, although Collishaw draws heavily on technology in his art, his art isn’t about technology per se.
-Drawing inspiration from history, art history, biology and psychology, Collishaw’s works are always grounded in something else in addition to its technological roots.
-Take for instance The Machine Zone, a series of animatronic bird models inspired by the experiments of behavioural psychologist, B.F.
+Despite this, his art is not about technology per se.
+Drawing inspiration from such diverse sources as history, art history, biology and psychology, Collishaw’s works are always grounded in some theoretical or moral speculation.
+Take, for example, his most recent work in the show – The Machine Zone – a series of animatronic birds inspired by the experiments of behavioural psychologist, B.F.
 Skinner.
-The theory goes that when Skinner’s pigeons were given food at random when they pecked a button, they became addicted to pecking the button in the hopes of getting food at some point.
-Having this knowledge of behaviourism, Collishaw created The Machine Zone to comment on our obsession with social media and our need to seek validation and comfort from the likes and shares that we garner online.
-“When the food was introduced they became addicted to pecking.
+Studying the responses of pigeons to rewards and punishments, Skinner showed how pigeons rewarded by food at random intervals became addicted to pecking at a trigger mechanism.
+Skinner’s principle of Operant Conditioning is employed by social media sites and online retailers and The Machine Zone comments on both this social manipulation and our obsessive need to seek comfort and validation from the likes and shares that we garner online.
+In Collishaw’s words: “When the food was introduced they became addicted to pecking.
 There’s something about the uncertainty and the not knowing when you’re going to be getting it, which is what keeps you coming back and tapping for more.
 I saw this as being quite similar to us all tap tap tapping on our phones”.